goci-io/goci-community/tools/not-ready/index.rst

 Not Ready State
 ===============

-When your Application is stuck in a specific State you can find out more about the Issues here and how to resolve it.
+When any Tool is stuck in a specific State you can find out more about the Issues here and how to resolve it.

 .. toctree::
    :maxdepth: 1